PazhenkovaEA/ngs_pipelines.py/README.md

 OS X & Linux
 Install OBITools3 following to [developers’ instruction](https://git.metabarcoding.org/obitools/obitools3/wikis/Installing-the-OBITools3)

 python3, python3-venv, git, Cmake need to be installed.
-Also python packages Click==7.0, numpy==1.17.4, pandas==0.25.3 should be installed to obi3 environment.
+Also python packages Click, numpy, pandas should be installed to obi3 environment.
 You can install it manually or use the following command.
 ```sh
 git clone https://github.com/PazhenkovaEA/ngs_pipelines.py
 cd ngs_pipelines.py